-A lot has changed since we adopted the Long-term Plan 2021-41 amid pandemic lockdowns and European conflict.
+A lot has changed since we adopted the Long-term Plan 2021-41 amid pandemic lockdowns and Ukrainian conflict.
 Sharp inflation and interest rate increases drove up the cost of the materials and skills we need to deliver our work programmes.
 Like households and businesses, we've had to re-prioritise, slowing down some work in favour of a sharper focus on other areas, such as building the resilience of the District's core infrastructure and services.

-We're optimistic of a more settled economy and improved affordability in a few years.
+We're hopeful of a more settled economy and improved affordability in a few years.
 When that day comes, we'll be ramping up our plans to invest in the future - one that aligns with what our community wants and needs.
 Right now we are asking our residents what they think through Vision Kāpiti, which is exploring the community's aspirations for how future generations might live, work, and play in Kāpiti.
 The outcomes from this will help guide Council decision-making for many years to come, so thank you in advance for talking to us.

-On the financial front, we had our AA credit rating reaffirmed by S&P Global.
+In the meantime, we had our AA credit rating reaffirmed by S&P Global.
 This means we have a very strong capacity to meet our financial obligations.
 It's fantastic news, especially given some of the challenges we've faced over the past few years.
-While the rating was adjusted from stable to negative in recognition of the rising costs of essential materials and skills, the AA rating means we're able to secure better interest rates for debt than would have been otherwise commercially possible.
+Council's rating was adjusted from stable to negative in recognition of the rising costs of essential materials and skills for all councils.

-We achieved 75 percent of our non-financial performance measures this year - an improvement from the 68 percent recorded in 2021/22 - but we didn't do quite so well on the residents' opinion survey, with overall satisfaction down from 70 percent to 64 percent.
+We achieved 76 percent of our non-financial performance measures this year - an improvement from the 68 percent recorded in 2021/22 - but we didn't do quite so well on the residents' opinion survey, with overall satisfaction down from 70 percent to 64 percent.

-In the survey, residents told us we can do better in a few specific areas, such as traffic flow, and road and footpath conditions.
-Less tangible, but equally important, areas for improvement are perceptions of how well Council is making decisions, guiding the District, and demonstrating value for money.
-It's humbling to hear, and we're taking this feedback on board.
-This is where the insights from Vision Kāpiti will be so important for both lifting resident satisfaction, and for our short-term and long-term planning.
+In the survey, 800 residents told us we can do better in a few specific areas, such as traffic flow, and road and footpath conditions.
+Other areas for improvement are perceptions of how well Council is making decisions, guiding the District, and demonstrating value for money.
+We're taking this feedback on board.
+This is where the insights from Vision Kāpiti will be so important for both lifting resident satisfaction, and for our short and longterm planning.